 Finally, when you begin to read, be an “active reader.”
 Highlight or underline key points or content that jumped out to you.
 Note: highlighting everything or too much defeats the point!!
 Don’t do it!
 (Nothing worse than a used book with 75% of every page highlighted!)
 If I think an entire paragraph is exceptional, I will put a bracket around it with my highlighter.
 Jot questions or thoughts in the margins.
 If I was uncertain about something or not certain I agree, I will put a “?” next to it.
 When I finish a chapter, I ask myself if I got the gist of the chapter.
 If not, why not?

-I said 3 points, but one more: If I read part of a book and then I am away from it for a couple days, when I return I review the previous chapter before starting the new chapter.
+I said 3 points, but one more: If I begin reading a book and then I am away from it for a few days, when I return I review the previous chapter before starting the new chapter.
 Review will involve a look at what I highlighted, or perhaps re-reading the end-of-chapter summary, if there was one.

 Again, all this is to help you comprehend what are reading, and remember it after the fact.